What is the Erasmus+ study mobility program?

-The Erasmus+ programme, which has been active for 35 years and is named after the historic figure of Erasmus of Rotterdam – the European traveller par excellence – allows university students to experience aeducational and cultural experience in one of the partner universities with subsequent recognition of the teaching activity carried out in their academic career.
-Erasmus+ offers a unique opportunity to promote the intercultural exchange, broaden their academic, linguistic and personal skills, while promoting European integration and the spirit of global citizenship.
+The Erasmus+ program, now active for 35 years and named after the historic figure of Erasmus of Rotterdam – the European traveler par excellence – allows university students to have an educational and cultural experience at one of the partner universities.

-The program is open to students of all study cycles regularly enrolled at UNIRSM.
+The program is open to students of all study cycles regularly enrolled at UniRSM.

 The ECHE (Erasmus Charter for Higher Education) is a certification – issued by the European Commission – through which partner institutions commit to respecting the principles of quality and inclusion in international mobility, effectively creating a common European space for learning and growth.